 - Avoid excessive sweating in bed: Everyone sweats in their sleep, but if you’re waking up soaked most nights, it could be a problem for your mattress, encouraging mold and mildew growth.
 Try not to make sweating in bed a regular habit.
 Adjust your thermostat, wear different clothes to bed, get a lighter comforter and sheets, and consider a breathable mattress topper if your mattress sleeps hot.

-- Use a mattress cover: Mattress covers are always worth it.
+- Use a mattress protector: Mattress covers are always worth it.
 It’s much easier to throw a mattress cover in the washer than it is to try and coax a stain or smell out of your mattress.
-Look for a waterproof mattress cover that will offer protection from spills, odors, and bacteria.
+Look for a waterproof mattress protector that will offer protection from spills, odors, and bacteria.

 Cleaning Stains, Odors, and Infestations